Farha-Dahman/Point_of_Sale_Data_Engineering_Project/README.md

 4. **Sales Outlet (Stores):** Information about the different sales outlets, including location and postal code.
 5. **Sales Targets:** Sales targets set for different stores.
 6. **Pastry Inventory:** Details of the pastry inventory, including quantities sold and wasted.
-7. **Generations:** Details about generational segments of customers.

 ### Exploratory Data Analysis (EDA) Questions:
 **1. What are the total sales for each store on a daily basis?**